 HMCS Haida National Historic Site is located at Pier 9 near Bayfront Park in Hamilton, Ontario.
 Less than 75km from Toronto and Niagara Falls, HMCS Haida is an easy day trip from the GTA and the Niagara region.
-The revived Bayfront area has a number of excellent restaurants, cafes and walking trails, making for an enjoyable visit before or after spending an hour or more aboard the ship.

 If arriving from Toronto or the Niagara Peninsula:

 - Take the QEW and Exit at Burlington Street once you are in Hamilton.

 - Wellington Street is the signpost that John Street will be coming up soon.

 - Turn Right at John Street and follow it until it ends at Guise Street.

 - Turn Right at Guise to Catharine St.

 - Turn Left at Catharine and then right at the entrance on Pier 9.